ShaunCurtis/CEC.Routing/Readme.md

 ﻿# CEC.Routing

+> **Note**.
+There is a more radical solution to the whole routing issue covered in an article [An Alternative to Routing in Blazor](https://github.com/ShaunCurtis/CEC.Blazor.Examples/blob/master/Articles/Replacing%20Blazor%20Routing%20with%20ViewManager.md), a Github Repo [CEC.Blazor.Examples](https://github.com/ShaunCurtis/CEC.Blazor.Examples) and a [demo site](https://cec-blazor-examples.azurewebsites.net/).

 Controlled Routing Library

 > Note Version 1.2 is released.
 There are some import **Obselete** marked changes.

 This is an enhanced version of the standard Blazor Router.
 It adds functionality to control routing on a editor page with unsaved changes.